How to Acclimate Tropical Indoor Plants from the Nursery to Your Home

 variegated alocasia Dawn tropical indoor plants

-4. Monstera Constellation
+4. Monstera Thai Constellation

 This variegated Monstera is coveted for its unique leaf patterns.
 It enjoys bright, indirect light.
 Direct sunlight can damage the leaves, while too little light can slow their growth and reduce variegation.
 Allow the top few inches of soil to dry out before watering.
 Overwatering can lead to root rot, so ensure good drainage.

-Monstera Constellation plants can get very expensive and I have not found smaller ones local to me so I purchased this one online.
+Monstera Thai Constellation plants can get very expensive and I have not found smaller ones local to me so I purchased this one online.
 It was a little smaller than I was expecting but the grower took great care shipping it.
 I’m hoping it will take off and thrive once I get it outside in May for the summer.
 I’ll keep you posted on this one.

 small house plant monstera constellation